Please contact a GDA agent for information.

 - Mental Health / Psychology

 Click on the topic name to see other speakers tagged with this topic.

-David R. Williams Professor of Public Health and Profess of African American Studies and Sociology at Harvard University
+David R. Williams Featured Professor of Public Health and Professor of African American Studies and Sociology at Harvard University

 Why does race matter so profoundly for health?
 David R. Williams developed a scale to measure the impact of discrimination on well-being, going beyond traditional measures like income and education to reveal how factors like implicit bias, residential segregation and negative stereotypes create and sustain inequality.
 In this eye-opening talk, Williams presents evidence for how racism is producing a rigged system -- and offers hopeful examples of programs across the US that are working to dismantle discrimination.

 Improving America's health and reducing disparities: Insights from the social and behavioral sciences